-One of the most important skills you need as a trader is the ability to read and understand market structure.
-More specifically, market trends.
-Doing so can provide the opportunity to use the right price-action strategies for the right market conditions.
-“The trend is your friend until the end”.
+As a trader, one of the most crucial skills you must possess is the ability to read and comprehend market structure, particularly market trends.
+This skill enables you to apply the right price-action strategies in different market conditions, and as the saying goes, “The trend is your friend until the end.”

-Market structure is how the market behaves during a specific period of time.
-It tells us who is in control of the market, the bulls or the bears?
-It is a tool used by many investors to figure out when to enter the market, when to exit the market, and more importantly when to stay away.
+Market structure refers to how the market behaves during a specific period of time.
+It helps us determine who is in control of the market—bulls or bears.
+Analyzing market structure is a valuable tool used by many investors to decide when to enter, exit, or stay away from the market.

-As illustrated in the example above, the market is making a series of higher highs and higher lows, indicating that the market is in an uptrend.
-In this situation, we can say that the trend has accumulated ‘bullish momentum’ and, therefore, is trending to go up due to an influx of new buyers at higher and higher prices.
+As seen in the example above, the market is forming a pattern of higher highs and higher lows, which clearly indicates that the market is currently experiencing an uptrend.
+This pattern signifies that the trend has gained “bullish momentum,” suggesting a trend where prices are consistently rising due to a surge in new buyers entering the market at progressively higher prices.

 What Are Ranging Markets?

-This structure can be found when the market has topped out (after an uptrend), during consolidation phases (between further up or downtrends) or when the market is bottoming out (after a downtrend).
+This market structure can be observed in various scenarios, such as when the market has reached its peak after an uptrend, during consolidation phases between further up or downtrends, or when the market is reaching a bottom after a downtrend.

-The chart above is a demonstration of such a ranging market as price remains between two support and resistance levels.
-This specific situation could potentially be an ‘M’ or double top.
-This is where the market tries to break through a price level twice, after initially having broken through resistance, just to be ‘rejected’ by the upper price boundary causing the price to fall.
-At this point, the trend reverses, as price loses a key level of support by forming a lower low on this specific time frame.
+The chart above illustrates a classic example of a ranging market, where the price remains confined between two distinct support and resistance levels.
+This specific pattern resembles an ‘M’ or double top formation.
+In this scenario, the market attempts to break through a price level twice, having initially breached the resistance.
+However, it gets rejected at the upper price boundary, causing the price to reverse and fall.
+As a result, the trend changes, and the price loses a crucial support level by forming a lower low on this particular time frame.

-Trading the ranges is very different from trading trending markets.
-The reason for this is that ranging markets can switch at a moment’s notice.
-While an uptrend often ends with a double top (much like a downtrend often ends with a double bottom), a consolidating phase can take longer before either the buyers or sellers lose control.
-In such a situation, as disclosed afore, it is best to wait for confirmation before making any assumptions relating to the direction of the market.
-Confirmation as such is usually done with the help of EMAs and price levels, which we will discuss next week.
+Trading in ranging markets differs significantly from trading in trending markets.
+The primary reason for this difference is that ranging markets can switch direction unpredictably and at short notice.
+While an uptrend often concludes with a double top (similarly, a downtrend concludes with a double bottom), a consolidation phase can prolong before either buyers or sellers lose control.
+In such situations, as mentioned earlier, it is prudent to wait for confirmation before making any assumptions about the market’s direction.
+This confirmation is typically achieved using Exponential Moving Averages (EMAs) and key price levels, which we will delve into in the upcoming week.

 What Are Choppy Markets?